 Volvo is a relatively strong performer in the annual Driver Power owner satisfaction survey.
-In 2021, the brand finished ninth overall, with an average share of just 20.49% of owners reporting faults with their cars.
+In 2021, the brand finished ninth overall, although reliability was fairly average, with 20.49% of owners reporting faults with their cars.
 Volvo owners who took part in the survey were impressed by the interior quality and practicality offered by the Swedish brand’s cars, and were pleased with the relatively low costs of servicing at Volvo dealerships.

 As for the hybrid system, this setup is used by many models in Volvo's range and in the four years they’ve been on sale we’ve not heard any reports of failure.
-Of course, that eight-year warranty protects you if anything should go wrong with this part of the car, too.
+Of course, the three-year warranty and eight-year battery warranty for hybrid cars should help protect you.

 The XC60 comes as standard with plenty of safety technology, including autonomous braking with pedestrian, cyclist and large animal detection, collision warning, a system that'll help you swerve to avoid oncoming traffic if you stray into the other lane, a system that prepares the car for a crash if it senses it runs off the road, plenty of airbags and whiplash protection for the seats.
 Every version of the XC60 also now comes with a rear autobrake function, which can automatically apply the brakes if the system thinks you’re about to reverse into a bollard or a parked vehicle.

-When taken together, all this makes it easy to understand how the XC60 earned its five-star rating from Euro NCAP, but you can also add a 360-degree parking camera (£525) or what Volvo calls ‘Driver Assistance’ (£1,100).
+When taken together, all this makes it easy to understand how the XC60 earned its five-star rating from Euro NCAP, but go for Plus models or above and you’ll also get a 360-degree parking camera and what Volvo calls ‘Driver Assistance’.
 This adds adaptive cruise control with semi-autonomous lane guidance, blind-spot warnings and stop-go functionality.